dimi309/serial-model-renderer/README.md

 [small3d game development library](https://github.com/dimi309/small3d), this program will serially load and render 3D models and rotate them on the screen.

 This repository contains the small3d repository as a submodule.
-Use the the `--recursive` flag when cloning, otherwise the small3d subdirectory will remain empty on your drive.
+Use the `--recursive` flag when cloning, otherwise the small3d subdirectory will remain empty on your drive.